 Kidney function can be evaluated by determining the glomerular filtration rate (GFR), which provides an estimate of how well the kidneys are removing waste and excess fluid from the blood.
 The GFR is not measured directly.
 Instead, a measurement of serum creatinine is performed, and this value is entered into an equation that estimates GFR.
 Hence, accurate determination of serum creatinine is essential for meaningful estimation of GFR and assessment of kidney function.
 The National Kidney Disease Education Program (NKDEP) has initiated a creatinine standardization program that is intended to help in-vitro diagnostic (IVD) manufacturers and clinical laboratories address inter-laboratory variations in creatinine measurements.
 NKDEP has encouraged IVD manufacturers to purchase SRM 967 as part of this standardization program.
-As a result, SRM 967 has been widely adopted by the clinical diagnostics community.
-SRM 967 was introduced in early 2007, and more than 250 units of this SRM were sold in 2008.
+As a result, SRM 967 was widely adopted by the clinical diagnostics community.
+SRM 967 was introduced in early 2007, and was superseded by SRM 967a in 2009.

 Additional Technical Details:

-SRM 967 consists of frozen human serum with two different levels of creatinine.
-Level 1 (0.80 mg/dL) is within the normal range of serum creatinine levels, while Level 2 (4.00 mg/dL) is intended to correspond to levels found in chronic kidney disease.
+SRM 967a consists of frozen human serum with two different levels of creatinine.
+Level 1 (0.85 mg/dL) is within the normal range of serum creatinine levels, while Level 2 (3.88 mg/dL) is intended to correspond to levels found in chronic kidney disease.
 The original reference measurement procedure (formerly known as a definitive method) used at NIST for creatinine was based upon isotope dilution gas chromatography-mass spectrometry (GC-MS).
 This method required multi-step sample preparation as well as derivatization of the analyte prior to quantification.
 More recently, isotope dilution liquid chromatography-mass spectrometry (LC-MS) has been investigated as an alternative approach to creatinine measurment.
 Analyte derivatization was not required, and protein precipitation was sufficient to release the analyte of interest.
 Both GC-MS and LC-MS methods were used to certify SRM 967 Creatinine in Human Serum, and the two techniques provided comparable results.
-The new LC-MS method is now listed as a higher-order method by the Joint Committee for Traceability in Laboratory Medicine (JCTLM).
+The new LC-MS method is now listed as a higher-order method by the Joint Committee for Traceability in Laboratory Medicine (JCTLM), and was used to certify SRM 967a.

 Related Programs and Projects: